nexus-link/Blazor.VxFormGenerator/VxFormGeneratorDemo.Server/README.md

                builder.AddAttribute(index + 1, nameof(InputSelect<TValue>.ChildContent),
                    new RenderFragment(builder =>
                    {
-                       // check if the type of the propery is an Enum if (typeof(TValue).IsEnum)
+                       // check if the type of the property is an Enum if (typeof(TValue).IsEnum)
                        {
                            // when type is a enum present them as an <option> element